azhar-ikhtiarudin/bench-rlqas/README.md

-# Benchmarking RL algorithms for quantum architecture search on near-term quantum devices

-Welcome to the official repository for BenchRL-QAS, a benchmarking framework designed to evaluate reinforcement learning (RL) algorithms in the context of quantum architecture search (QAS).
-This project is based on the paper:

 # BenchRL-QAS: Benchmarking RL Algorithms for Quantum Architecture Search

 Welcome to the official implementation of **BenchRL-QAS**, a framework designed to evaluate **reinforcement learning (RL)** algorithms in **quantum architecture search (QAS)**.
 This repository is based on the paper: